ibm-cloud-architecture/CSMO-ICP/grafana/Grafana_Import.md

-To import the CSMO dashboards to your enviornment.
-Download and unpack the json files on your computer.
+##How to import the CSMO Grafana Dashboads
+1) Download and unpack the json files on your computer.
+2) Launch the ICP Grafana (https:<your.deployment.ipaddress>:8443/grafana)